vulcanfox/aks-demo/README.md

 ![](screenshots/10-server-running.png)

-To make propagate our changes to the production environment, we can then simply raise a PR into production from the staging branch for review and approval.
+To propagate our changes to the production environment, we can then simply raise a PR into production from the staging branch for review and approval.

 ![](screenshots/11-pr-for-production.png)